probabilitylife/spirit.time/README.md

 spirit.time
 ===========
-Lifelong learner with the love of beauty
+Lifelong learner with the love of beauty;

-Be friend with time and believe probability in life
+Be friend with time and believe probability in life;